4.2-kiloyear event

-Starting around 2200 BC, it probably lasted the entire 22nd century BC.
-It has been hypothesised to have caused the collapse of the Old Kingdom in Egypt as well as the Akkadian Empire in Mesopotamia, and the Liangzhu culture in the lower Yangtze River area.
-The drought may also have initiated the collapse of the Indus Valley Civilisation, with some of its population moving southeastward to follow the movement of their desired habitat, as well as the migration of Indo-European-speaking people into India.
+Starting around 2200 BC, it most likely lasted the entire 22nd century BC.
+It has been hypothesised to have caused the collapse of the Old Kingdom in Egypt, the Akkadian Empire in Mesopotamia, and the Liangzhu culture in the lower Yangtze River area.
+The drought may also have initiated the collapse of the Indus Valley Civilization, with some of its population moving southeast to follow the movement of their desired habitat, as well as the migration of Indo-European-speaking people into India.
 Some scientists disagree with that conclusion, citing evidence that the event was not a global drought and did not happen in a clear timeline.

+Causes

+Modelling evidence suggests that the 4.2 ka event was the result of a significant weakening of the Atlantic meridional overturning circulation (AMOC), disrupting global ocean currents and generating precipitation and temperature changes in various regions.
+The Intertropical Convergence Zone (ITCZ) abruptly shifted southward.
+Evidence suggests increased El Niño–Southern Oscillation (ENSO) variability also played a role in generating the climatic conditions associated with the event.
+Explosive volcanism in Iceland has also been proposed as a cause, though the low sulphur content of Icelandic volcanoes has led other studies to suggest it had a negligible impact on global climate.